jam-fhi/metix_automation_handout/README.md

 #### testServerChrome or testServerFireFox

 This command uses the concurrently package to run the server and then run the test framework.
-Each command runs the specified browser.
+Each command runs the specified browser, via grunt tasks in order to create log folder if it does not exist and rename the log file with a timestamp.

 ## Dependencies